Particular/docs.particular.net/nservicebus/troubleshooting/message-loss.md

 Resolve this by:

-- Changing the signature to `async Task` and `await` this in the method that is invoking this method.
-Also see [Missing await keyword](#missing-await-keyword).
+- Changing the signature to `async Task` and `await` the call in the method that is invoking this method.
+Also see [Missing await keyword](#missing-await-keyword) above.

 ## Catching exceptions